Climate Emergency Campaign

 The Climate Emergency Campaign officially started in the city of Darebin, Australia—whose city government passed the first declaration of climate emergency in December 2016.
 Because of our work, Hoboken New Jersey became the third city in the world and the first city in the U.S. to declare a Climate Emergency in November, 2017.

-Since then, bolstered by a growing number of organizations and individuals, this campaign has spread to nine countries and has been adopted by multiple organizations as a rallying cry for the next phase of the climate movement.
+Bolstered by a growing number of organizations and individuals, this campaign has spread to thirteen countries and has been adopted by multiple organizations as a rallying cry for the next phase of the climate movement.

 Current strategic priorities for local campaigns